 Let me extend greetings and warm wishes to any present or potential international students interested in Michigan Tech.

-In the global environment of the 21st century, the number of international students is likely at its highest point ever.
-When you stop and think about it, it’s quite fascinating that Michigan Tech, located in the northern portion of Michigan on the south shore of Lake Superior, now attracts more than 1,000 international students for both undergraduate and graduate study.
-As a result, you will find a dynamic community of international students here in Houghton.
+Today, the number of international students is likely at its highest point ever; more than one million are studying in the United States alone in 2016.
+It’s quite fascinating that Michigan Tech, located far north in Michigan on the south shore of Lake Superior attracts more than 1,000 international students for both undergraduate and graduate study.
+As a result, you will find a dynamic community of international students living and learning in Houghton.

-Tech is an exciting place to go to school and to start your professional lives and careers—all in a community known for clean, crisp air and equally clean, cool waters.
+Tech is an exciting place to go to school and to start your professional lives and careers, located in a community known for clean, crisp air and clear, cool waters.
 I am happy to help you in any way, from answering general questions to helping you locate the program of study that best serves your interests.
 Just drop me a note (firstname.lastname@example.org) or call 906-487-2156.
 Thanks for looking us over!